thunderbird89/esf/stories/story-knock-knock.md

 *Gallipoli* didn't have that luxury.

 The four Ryzak cruisers had found their rhythm, firing in sequence, each beam strike landing on already-weakened sections.
 Armor plating buckled, then failed.
 Internal bulkheads collapsed.
-Systems died one by one—power distribution, life support, damage control.
+Systems died one by one - power distribution, life support, damage control.

 Captain Harrison watched his tactical display flicker, the feeds dying as sensors were destroyed.
 Around him, his bridge crew worked with desperate focus, rerouting power, compensating for failures, keeping the guns firing.